-The next meeting of the Environmental Commission is tentatively scheduled for April 11, 2018 from 3:00 to 5:00 p.m. at the Southern Ute Indian Tribe Environmental Programs Division (EPD) Building – located at 71 Mike Frost Way, Ignacio, Colorado.
-The April 11, 2018 meeting agenda will be posted on this webpage no less than two weeks prior to the meeting.
+The next meeting of the Environmental Commission is tentatively scheduled for August 8, 2018 from 3:00 to 5:00 p.m. at the Southern Ute Indian Tribe Environmental Programs Division (EPD) Building – located at 71 Mike Frost Way, Ignacio, Colorado.
+The draft agenda will be posted when available.

 The Mission of the Environmental Commission is to oversee the development and implementation of a comprehensive and effective program for the protection of air quality throughout the Southern Ute Indian Reservation.

 To establish the rules and regulations applicable to the Reservation Air Program and conduct review of appealable administrative actions (per Intergovernmental Agreement (“IGA”) Section VII).